woocommerce/woocommerce/plugins/woocommerce-admin/docs/features/payment-gateway-suggestions.md

 ## Remote Data Source Schema

 The data source schema defines the recommended payment gateways and required plugins to kick of the setup process.
-The goal of this config is to provide the mininum amount of information possible to show a list of gateways and allow the gateways themselves to define specifics around configuration.
+The goal of this config is to provide the minimum amount of information possible to show a list of gateways and allow the gateways themselves to define specifics around configuration.

 ```json
 [